 There are some advantages to the lower screen resolution as well.

 2560×1080 is not nearly as demanding as the higher 3440×1440 ultrawide resolution, allowing you to enjoy smooth 75FPS gameplay even with an entry-level or mid-range gaming graphics card.

 The LG 34UM69G display also supports AMD FreeSync with a 40-75Hz variable refresh rate (VRR) range.

-As long as your FPS rate is between 40 and 75, the monitor will change its refresh rate dynamically thus completely eliminating screen tearing and stuttering without introducing noticeable input lag (~1ms).
+As long as your frame rate is between 40 and 75, the monitor will change its refresh rate dynamically, thus eliminating screen tearing and stuttering without introducing noticeable input lag (~1ms).

 For FreeSync, you’ll need a compatible graphics card by AMD (most GPUs) or NVIDIA (only GTX 10-series or newer).